When Support Buys Time, Not Things

 • A story that continues without collapsing under its own weight

-That difference is subtle—but lasting.
+That difference is subtle.

 Thank You for Helping Create Margin